 The Laurel Street location is also the first Shared-Use Hazard Analysis and Critical Control Points (HACCP) certified site in Canada, and BC’s first Regional Food Hub and Pilot and Demonstration Site for the Provincial Food Hub Network.
 The BC Food Hub Network (Network) is designed to support growth and innovation in the processing sector through improved industry access to facilities, equipment, technology, technical services and business resources.

 Today, through a state-of-the-art approach to shared kitchen spaces, Commissary Connect members have access to around the clock dedicated workstations, shared office space, and modern appliances with affordable rates based on a “pay-for-what-you-use” philosophy.
 Driving all of these innovations is Commissary Connect’s patented shared-use technology that enables online booking, tracks equipment usage and maintenance, and powers Wi-Fi-enabled door locks, all in a collaborative and supportive atmosphere.
 Data collection capabilities are also embedded directly into every aspect of operations.

 Commissary Connect’s mission now focuses on connecting local food through technology, community, support and resources.
-Currently there are close to 50 members at various stages of their food business in all three Commissary Connect locations.
+Currently there are close to 100 members at various stages of their food business in all five Commissary Connect locations.

 However, since opening their kitchens in 2013 to members, over 300 small business owners have used the facilities and many have had the extra benefit of tapping into Sarb and his team’s business expertise through their Entrepreneur-in-Residence program.
 For most, this has meant expanding their business models, but for some it has also meant shifting what they do and how they do it.
 The goal has been, and continues to be, to help everyone succeed.
 Sometimes that is getting them to the next level and at other times, it means helping to identify an exit strategy.